Skip to main content

 • Reading an unfamiliar project — turn it on and you can see real values flowing through every Blueprint as you scroll the document

-Turn it off when you want to make several edits without intermediate runs.
+Pause it when you want to make several edits without intermediate runs.

 Stepping through a trace

-Top toolbar with active trace — Live indicator is on, the blueprint pill shows the execution time, and the trace controls (jump-first, previous, step counter, next, jump-last, step-into, step-out, exit-trace) are enabled, with test status counters on the right After any run, the trace controls in the top toolbar become active.
+Top toolbar after a run — the blueprint pill shows the successful execution and the trace controls (jump-first, previous, step counter, next, jump-last, step-into, step-out) are enabled for stepping through the execution After any run, the trace controls in the top toolbar become active.
 They let you replay the execution one step at a time across every Blueprint that ran.

 ControlAction